kbaggott1/genesis_gauges/README.md

 # Genesis Gauges

-This project allows your aftermarket automotive gauges to dynamically change LED colors based on turbo boost levels.
-It was built for a **Hyundai Genesis Coupe**, but can be adapted for any vehicle with compatible 12V analog gauges and a turbo pressure sensor.
+This project allows your aftermarket [ProSport Evo gauges](https://prosportgauges.com/collections/52mm-evo-series-red-blue) to dynamically change LED colors based on turbo boost levels.
+It was built for a **Hyundai Genesis Coupe BK2**.

 ## 📋 Overview